Ted Bundy: Escapes

 On June 7, 1977, Bundy was transported 40 mi from the Garfield County jail in Glenwood Springs to Pitkin County Courthouse in Aspen for a preliminary hearing.
-He had elected to serve as his own attorney, and as such, was excused by the judge from wearing handcuffs or leg shackles.
-During a recess, he asked to visit the courthouse's law library to research his case.
+He had elected to serve as his own attorney, and as such was excused by the judge from wearing handcuffs or leg shackles.
+During a recess, Bundy asked to visit the courthouse's law library to research his case.
 While shielded from his guards' view behind a bookcase, he opened a window and jumped to the ground from the second story, injuring his right ankle as he landed.

 After shedding an outer layer of clothing, Bundy limped through Aspen as roadblocks were being set up on its outskirts, then hiked south onto Aspen Mountain.
-Near its summit he broke into a hunting cabin and stole food, clothing, and a rifle.
-The following day, he left the cabin and continued south toward the town of Crested Butte, but became lost in the forest.
+Near its summit he broke into a hunting cabin and stole food, clothing and a rifle.
+The following day, Bundy left the cabin and continued south toward the town of Crested Butte, but became lost in the forest.
 For two days he wandered aimlessly on the mountain, missing two trails that led downward to his intended destination.
-On June 10, he broke into a camping trailer on Maroon Lake, 10 mi south of Aspen, taking food and a ski parka; however, instead of continuing southward, he walked back north toward Aspen, eluding roadblocks and search parties along the way.
-Three days later, he stole a car at the edge of Aspen Golf Course.
-Cold, sleep-deprived, and in constant pain from his sprained ankle, Bundy drove back into Aspen, where two police officers noticed his car weaving in and out of its lane and pulled him over.
+On June 10, Bundy broke into a camping trailer on Maroon Lake, 10 mi south of Aspen, taking food and a ski parka; however, instead of continuing southward, he walked back north toward Aspen, eluding roadblocks and search parties along the way.
+Three days later, he stole a car at the edge of an Aspen golf course.
+Cold, sleep-deprived and in constant pain from his sprained ankle, Bundy drove back into Aspen, where two police officers noticed his car weaving in and out of its lane and pulled him over.
 He had been a fugitive for six days.
-In the car were maps of the mountain area around Aspen that prosecutors were using to demonstrate the location of Campbell's body (as his own attorney, Bundy had rights of discovery), indicating that his escape was not a spontaneous act, but had been planned.
+In the car were maps of the mountain area around Aspen that prosecutors were using to demonstrate the location of Campbell's body (as his own attorney, Bundy had rights of discovery), indicating that his escape had been planned.